AdamStelmaszczyk/dqn/README.md

 3. Create `dqn` conda environment: `conda create -n dqn python=3.5.2 -y`.
 4. Activate `dqn` conda environment: `source activate dqn`.
 All the following commands should be run in the activated `dqn` environment.
 5. Install basic dependencies: `pip install -r requirements.txt`.
 6. If you wish to use a GPU: `pip install -r requirements-gpu.txt`.
+Also use [correct](https://github.com/mind/wheels#cuda) CUDA and cuDNN versions.
+For TensorFlow 1.4, this is CUDA 8 or 9 and cudNN 6 or 7.

 There is an automatic build on Travis which [does the same](https://github.com/AdamStelmaszczyk/dqn/blob/master/.travis.yml).